 Society of London Art Dealers - Founded in 1932 to promote and protect the good name and interests of the art trade, and to enhance public confidence in responsible fine art dealing.
 Its members, around 100, have a proven reputation in their field and have signed an undertaking to observe high standards of fair and honest dealing.
 Search for a dealer.

-Sperone Westwater (New York, New York, USA) - Renowned American artists Bruce Nauman and Susan Rothenberg have been with Sperone Westwater since 1975 and 1987, respectively.
+Sperone Westwater (New York City, New York, USA) - Renowned American artists Bruce Nauman and Susan Rothenberg have been with Sperone Westwater since 1975 and 1987, respectively.
 They are joined by established and internationally-recognized artists, including Guillermo Kuitca, Richard Long, Malcolm Morley, Evan Penny, William Wegman and Not Vital, as well as a younger generation of artists like Bertozzi & Casoni, Wim Delvoye, Kim Dingle, Charles LeDray, Tom Sachs, Jan Worst and Liu Ye.

-Tibor de Nagy Gallery (New York, New York, USA) - Among the earliest modern art galleries in New York,.
+Tibor de Nagy Gallery (New York City, New York, USA) - Among the earliest modern art galleries in New York,.
 Started in 1950.
 Involved in the discovery of many of the Second Generation Abstract Expressionist Movement's most important artists and also representational artists of the era including Grace Hartigan, Alfred Leslie, Helen Frankenthaler, Jane Freilicher, Paul Georges, Red Grooms, Ian Hornak, Kenneth Noland, Fairfield Porter and Larry Rivers.
 Focuses today on the Post-War second generation New York School.
 Alsoe see Wikipedia backgrounder.

 Transmission Gallery (Glasgow, Scotland) - Set up in 1983 by graduates from Glasgow School of Art who were dissatisfied with the lack of exhibition spaces and opportunities for young artists in Glasgow.
 Through sponsorship and support from the Scottish Arts Council (now Creative Scotland) they managed and maintained a space in which to exhibit their work and the work of a rapidly growing collective of local artists.
 They began to invite artists who had influenced them to show in the gallery and become part of this dialogue.
 The range of contacts grew through projects with similar organisations such as City Racing in London and Artemisia in Chicago and this exchange of ideas has continued with Transmission providing a model for other collectives like Catalyst in Belfast and Generator in Dundee.

-Ubu Gallery (New York, New York, USA) - Founded in 1994, Ubu gallery has presented more than 60 exhibitions of 20th century avant-garde art, with an emphasis on the inter-war period of the 1920s-1930s, particularly the Dada, Surrealist and Constructivist movements.
+Ubu Gallery (New York City, New York, USA) - Founded in 1994, Ubu gallery has presented more than 60 exhibitions of 20th century avant-garde art, with an emphasis on the inter-war period of the 1920s-1930s, particularly the Dada, Surrealist and Constructivist movements.
 Ubu exhibits paintings, drawings, photography, sculpture, and ephemera (books, posters, graphic design, etc.) and, wherever possible, highlights the interrelationships among these art forms.